Proton

 • Cost: Public cloud storage is generally cheaper than private cloud storage since the cost of maintaining the cloud is shared among its users.
 Private cloud storage also requires a significant upfront investment in hardware and resources.

-Cloud storage has become hugely popular in the last decade due to its benefits and flexibility(new window).
-Here are some examples.
+Cloud storage has become hugely popular in the last decade because of its benefits and flexibility(new window).
+Here are some examples:

 Backup and recovery